 In fact, I hate cleaning so much I even invested in one of those robot vacuum cleaners a few years ago.
 It seemed like a great investment at the time, especially if it meant no more vacuuming.
 HA!
 That was too good to be true.
-Don’t get me wrong, it’s a little bit awesome, but it doesn’t replace the need to vacuum.
+Don’t get me wrong, it’s still awesome, but it doesn’t replace the need to vacuum completely.
 It only reduces the frequency.

 Still, it was a step in the right direction for a lazy girl cleaner like me, who would rather have fun with the kids than clean.
 Or work… work at home mum life!

 Thankfully there are other ways to reduce cleaning time, and simplify your life, so you can get your house clean faster, leaving you more time for the things you would rather be doing.
 And requiring less last minute speed cleans if unexpected guests are on their way.

 I have put together some of my favourite home cleaning tips that help me save time and keep my house clean longer.

 11 Ways to Reduce Cleaning Time at Home